arrobalytics/django-ledger/README.md

 - Hierarchical entity management (for consolidated financial statements - v0.9).
 - Self-contained Ledgers, Journal Entries & Transactions.
 - Basic OFX & QFX file import.
-- Bills & Invoices with optional _accruable_ functionality.
+- Bills & Invoices with optional cash/accrual functionality.
 - Basic navigational templates.
 - Entity administration & entity manager support.
 - Items, lists & inventory management.
 - Bank Accounts.

 __WARNING__: Currently this project is under active development, it is not stable and is not recommended for production environments.
 Due to its high complexity, breaking changes may occur in future releases and migration backwards compatibility may not be preserved until the first __stable__ release.
 The author is actively working to provide a stable release as soon as possible and to incorporate the following functionality:

 # Roadmap to Version 1.0 Stable